Kirkby Lonsdale

-Kirkby Lonsdale (/ˈkɝːbi ˈlɒnzdeɪl/) is a town and civil parish in the South Lakeland district of Cumbria, England, on the River Lune.
+Kirkby Lonsdale (/ˈkɝːbi ˈlɒnzdeɪl/) is a town and civil parish in the Westmorland and Furness district of Cumbria, England, on the River Lune.
 Historically in Westmorland, it lies 13 mi south-east of Kendal on the A65.
 The parish recorded a population of 1,771 in the 2001 census, increasing to 1,843 at the 2011 Census.

 Notable buildings include St Mary's Church, a Norman building with fine carved columns.
 The view of the River Lune from the churchyard is known as Ruskin's View after John Ruskin, who called it one of the loveliest in England.
 It was painted by J. M. W. Turner.

 Governance

-Kirkby Lonsdale is in the Westmorland and Lonsdale parliamentary constituency; Tim Farron of the Liberal Democrats is the current member.
+Kirkby Lonsdale is in the Morecambe and Lunesdale parliamentary constituency; Lizzi Collinge of the Labour Party was elected as its Member of Parliament at the 2024 general election.

-In local government it is in the Kirkby Lonsdale ward of South Lakeland District Council and the Sedbergh & Kirkby Lonsdale Division of Cumbria County Council.
-It has a parish council: Kirkby Lonsdale Town Council.
+In local government the town is within Westmorland and Furness.
+Until 2023 it was in the Kirkby Lonsdale ward of South Lakeland District Council and the Sedbergh & Kirkby Lonsdale Division of Cumbria County Council.
+It has a parish council, Kirkby Lonsdale Town Council.